 Club boats for hire

 The sailing club owns a small number of Laser Picos, RS Feva and RS Teras.
+We also have a Laser and an RS Vision.
 These are available for competent sailing members to hire during sessions which have safety boat cover.
 More information and hire forms are available from the race box.
 Please note that the race box and club officials may accept or refuse a hire at their discretion.

 The general running of the club rests with the General Committee which meets regularly.
 Chaired by the Commodore, this committee comprises all flag officers, executive officers and other club members.The General Committee minutes are available to club members.